Interviewer: Do you find that many people do not realize that should talk to an attorney first? When are people protected by their Miranda rights?

 An Example of When to Contact Your Attorney during a DWI Investigation

-Eric: I would say that probably majority of times I am contacted after somebody is been arrested.
+Attorney: I would say that probably majority of times I am contacted after somebody is been arrested.
 The preference would be, obviously in any case, let’s talk about a driving while intoxicated case and then work into some of the other categories.

 In New York, Individuals Have the Right to Refuse to Undergo Certain Testing during a DWI Investigation

 With driving while intoxicated case, it would be great if the client would call me before they subject themselves to any tests that the police ask them to take.
 This is because most people in New York don’t understand they have a right to refuse to take these tests.
 There are certain benefits as well as certain detriments when one refuses the testing and when one takes the test.